 NHS leaders recently visited the Trinity Church of England School in Lewisham to see how health and education are working together to create more inclusive, supportive environments for neurodivergent children.

-Tom Cahill, NHS England National Director for Learning Disability and Autism and other leaders from NHS England and the Department for Education, came to see the work of the Partnerships for Inclusion of Neurodiversity in Schools (PINS) programme in action.
+Tom Cahill, NHS England’s National Director for Learning Disability and Autism, along with other senior leaders from NHS England and the Department for Education, visited to see the Partnerships for Inclusion of Neurodiversity in Schools (PINS) programme in action.
+Lewisham has been recognised as a leading site for the delivery of PINS, with special thanks to the Drumbeat Autism Outreach Service for their vital role in making the project such a success.

 PINS is a national programme that brings together health, education and families to support neurodivergent children earlier—before they reach crisis point.
 The aim is to: